HARIGANESH8/M1_Game_snake_game_pro/Mini_project/1_Requirements/readme.md

+1.IDENTIFY FEATURE

-1.Identify feature:Online access, Search function using (playstore,ios,chrome) ,Flexibility.
+Online access, Search function using (playstore,ios,chrome) ,Flexibility.

+2.STATE OF ART

-2.State of art: A snake game pro is a software application that uses in both Mobile applications(Android, Ios), pc.
+A snake game pro is a software application that uses in both Mobile applications(Android, Ios), pc.
 It use to store the database of the user of whom signed the game.
 Users can sign in using Gmail, facebook.

-3.4 W and 1 H:Mobile flash games(Android,Ios), Pc flash games, easy access to applications, security.
+3.4 W and 1 H

+Mobile flash games(Android,Ios), Pc flash games, easy access to applications, security.

+4.SWOT ANALYSIS

-4.SWOT analysis:Strength is it can be accessible to mobile and pc with basic minimum requirments, with or without  internet connection it can be played.
+Strength is it can be accessible to mobile and pc with basic minimum requirments, with or without  internet connection it can be played.
 Weakness is it cannot be palyed on high resolution graphics.

+5.HIGH LEVEL REQUIREMENTS

-5.Derive High level Requriments:It can be accessed up to updated RAM.
+It can be accessed up to updated RAM.

+6.LOW LEVEL REQUIREMENTS

-6.Derive Low level Requriments:It can access in basic mobile model.
+It can access in basic mobile model.

-Functional Requirements:
+FUNCTIONAL REQUIREMENTS

 WASD keys for W-Up, A-Left, S-Down, D-Right change the snake's direction.
 The sake has a velocity in the direction it is moving.
 That velocity increases with time.
 (Provide function of time for detailed requirement.)